 Students have the opportunity to develop a wide variety of skills and abilities in field archaeology.
 Emphasis is placed on actual field experience, supplemented by appropriate lecture courses.
 The curriculum is flexible enough to meet the needs of students pursuing professional training in archaeology, amateur archaeologists, and people with general interest in archaeology.
 The program strives to promote the preservation and conservation of archaeological resources and to contribute to the knowledge of the prehistory of Southern Arizona.
-Upon the completion of the courses listed, an individual will receive either a basic certificate in field archaeology or an advanced certificate in archaeological fieldwork, a technical certificate in computer archaeology and cartography, or an Associate of Science degree in archaeology.
+Upon the completion of the courses listed, an individual will receive either a certificate in field archaeology or a certificate in archaeological fieldwork, a certificate in Computer Archaeology and Cartography, or an Associate of Arts Degree in Liberal Arts in Archaeology.

-Field Archaeology-Basic Certificate
+Basic Field Archaeology-Certificate